tensorlayer/TensorLayer/docs/index.rst

 * **Compatibility**: A network is abstracted to regularization, cost and outputs of each layer.
-Other wraping libraries for TensorFlow are easy to merged into TensorLayer, suitable for Researches.
+Other wraping libraries for TensorFlow are easy to merged into TensorLayer, suitable for Researchers.

 * **Simplicity**: Be easy to use, extend and modify, to facilitate use in Research and Engineering.